briandgomez/Study/Security+/Security Program Management and Oversight.md

 # Business Impact Analysis
-<u> Recovery Time Objective (RTO)</u>: the max acceptable amount of time to restore a system or process after a disaster or failure
+<u> Recovery Time Objective (RTO)</u>: the max acceptable amount of time to restore a system or process after a disaster
+    - The time to get a system backup and running at 100%

 <u> Recovery Point Objective (RPO)</u>: the max acceptable amount of data loss measured in time
+    - The point at which an organization can say they are able to operate as usual

 <u>Mean Time To Repair (MTTR)</u>: average time to repair a system or component.
 Includes diagnosing and everything related to the issue

-<u>Mean Time Between Failures (MTBF)</u>: the average time between failures of a system or component during operation
+<u>Mean Time Between Failures (MTBF)</u>: prediction of how long a system will be operational before a failure occurs

 # Third Party Risk Assessment